 A five-digit structured code can give enough granularity for two or three levels in a chart of accounts.
 Leave enough room in the coding scheme to add lines when needed.

-Note that cloud-based accounting software can add dimensionality to transaction details that can stand in for additional levels on a chart of accounts, easing the burden of a complex coding scheme.
+Note that cloud-based accounting software can add dimensionality within transaction details to stand in for additional levels on a chart of accounts, easing the burden of a complex coding scheme.

 How to Adjust a Chart of Accounts

-While businesses are best off never changing their charts of accounts, they also must operate in the real world.
-When necessary, you can add lines to a chart of accounts, provided you have enough room in your coding scheme, but you will most likely have to make manual adjustments to journal entries to move the balance from existing lines to the new ones.
+While businesses should never changing their charts of accounts, they also must operate in the real world.
+When necessary, you can add lines to a chart of accounts, provided you have enough room in your coding scheme, but you will most likely have to make manual adjustments of journal entries to move the balance from existing lines to the new ones.
 Here’s how to do that.

-We need to create two new lines and then apportion the existing balance from 40030 between them:
+This requires two new lines that then apportion the existing balance from 40030 between them:

 Because the change is happening halfway through the accounting period, the existing line 40030 can’t be deleted.
 Numbering the new lines like this keeps the old and new lines together as a group: